v3.1.0-rc.1

 orrery sessions --geminiGemini sessions only

-orrery sync pair <host:port>Pair with a remote peer
+orrery sandbox sync pair <host:port>Pair with a remote peer

 Shell integration